-We considered three covariates hypothesized to impact marine salmon survival, which included the period from the end of the first summer at sea until the individuals are vulnerable to terminal harvest when they mature and return to the Yukon River (Table 1, Figure 2).
+We considered three covariates hypothesized to impact marine salmon survival, including the period from the end of the first summer at sea until individuals are vulnerable to terminal harvest when they mature and return to the Yukon River (Table 1, Figure 2).
 At the end of their first summer at sea, individuals leave the Bering Sea and migrate to the Gulf of Alaska and the Aleutian Islands where they feed and mature.
-We included the following covariates when estimating survival for the initial marine stage, Nt,s=m: a stomach fullness index (SFI), temperature (CDD) experienced by Chum salmon during their first winter in the ocean from the Eastern Aleutian Islands, and annual total Chum hatchery releases from Alaska, Japan, Korea and Russia.
+We included the following covariates when estimating survival for the initial marine stage, Nt,s=m, including a stomach fullness index (SFI), temperature (CDD) experienced by Chum salmon during their first winter in the ocean as index by a representative location including the Eastern Aleutian Islands, and annual total Chum hatchery releases from Alaska, Japan, Korea and Russia.
 We included juvenile SFI to reflect the result of foraging conditions experienced by Chum salmon during the early marine portion of their life cycle just prior to their first winter at sea.
 We hypothesized that a higher SFI would be positively associated with overwinter survival and ultimately the return abundance of adult Chum salmon.
-The SFI is estimated from stomach content data collected during the NBS survey.
-Stomach content data are collected from juvenile Chum salmon at each in EBS/NBS survey station and recorded on a per station basis.
+The SFI is estimated from stomach content data collected during the NBS juvenile survey.
+Stomach content data are collected from juvenile Chum salmon at each EBS/NBS survey station and recorded on a per station basis after a subsequent analysis.
 Stomach fullness indexes the amount of prey weight relative to juvenile salmon weight (see Murphy et 2021 for more details on fullness calculations).
 To account for differences in the survey spatial coverage and timing and differences in the number of stomachs examined at each station, we used a generalized additive model to estimate an annual SFI.
 The model took the following form:

 logμi=α+Yi+ f1xi, yi+εi Eq.
 4.16

-where μi is the expected log SFI, for the i-th observation in space and time.
-We included an intercept, α, to estimate mean SFI and a factor year effect, Yi, to estimate direct annual indices.
+where μi is the expected SFI, for the i-th observation in space and time.
+We included an intercept, α, to estimate mean SFI and a factor year effect, Yi, to estimate annual differences from the average and generate an index across time.
 To control for the location of the stomach samples, we included f1xi, yi, a spatial field represented by a tensor product of B-splines for geospatial coordinates (xi: latitude, yi: longitude), which allowed for anisotropy in the smoothing process.
 To generate standardized estimates used in the IPM, we predicted SFI across years for the mean survey latitude and longitude in the dataset (62.0N, -168.1W).
 The SFI model was assessed for convergence and residuals were assessed for homogeneity.

 Increased marine temperatures can lower prey quality and alter the distribution of the prey base while simultaneously increasing metabolic demands of immature salmon (Farley et al. 2024).
 To evaluate the influence of warm winter temperatures, we included winter Eastern Aleutian CDD to represent the temperature conditions that subadult Yukon River Chum salmon experienced during their first winter at sea.
 This stage is hypothesized as a critical survival bottleneck in the lifecycle (Farley et al. 2024).
 To calculate CDD we used the daily mean Eastern Aleutian SST, publicly available on AKFIN, summed from November to February to represent winter conditions.